Talking about mental health

 Using the right words

-Try not to ask too many questions, as this could feel like an interrogation.
-Avoid closed questions that require a ‘yes’ or ‘no’ answer and instead ask open ones that keep the conversation going.
+Try not to ask too many questions as this could feel like an interrogation.
+Avoid closed question that need a yes or no answer.
+Instead, ask open questions to keep the conversation going.
 You might want to ask them whether they have any other support or are thinking about getting help from a professional.

-Reassure them that looking for support is a good thing and you’re glad they want to talk to you.
+Reassure them that looking for support is a good thing, and you’re glad they want to talk to you.
 Saying things like “I appreciate this is difficult for you” can help them feel heard.
 It might also help to let them know that mental health problems are more common than people think.
-Footnote [3] People can be put off talking about their feelings because of shame or fear of judgement, so it’s important to show empathy.
+Footnote [3] Feeling ashamed or fearful of being judged can put people off talking about their feelings, so it’s important to show empathy

-How do I spot the signs of mental health challenges?
+How do I spot the signs of someone struggling with their mental health?

-Other changes in their behaviour, like eating too much or too little, or experiencing low self-esteem are all signs that someone might be finding things difficult.
-Any symptoms you think they have should be compared to their ‘normal’ behaviour.
+Other changes in their behaviour – like eating too much or too little, low self-esteem – are all signs someone might be finding things difficult.
+You could try comparing any symptoms you think they are displaying to their usual behaviour.
 Footnote [5]

 Can a healthy lifestyle impact mental health?

-It goes without saying that being active, spending time outdoors and eating a balanced diet all help us to feel good.
-You don’t even necessarily need to spend money on a gym membership – going for a brisk walk at lunchtime can help you feel refreshed.
+Eating a balanced diet, being active and spending time outdoors can all help you feel good.
+It doesn’t have to be about going to a gym or taking fitness classes – simply going for a brisk walk at lunchtime can help you feel refreshed.
 Exercise helps us to feel better, physically and mentally.

-It’s important to try to get enough sleep, too.
-According to research we carried out in 2024, a lack of sleep affects everything – our mood, our body and even our social life.
-If you’re not sleeping due to poor mental health, it can feel like you’re in a vicious cycle.
-Reach out to a GP if you need help with sleep and your mental health.
+It’s also important to try to get enough sleep, too.
+According to research we carried out in 2024, a lack of sleep affect everything – your mood, your body and even your social life.
+If you’re not sleeping due to poor mental health, if can feel like you’re in a vicious cycle.
+It’s worth talking to your GP if you need help with sleeping and your mental health.

 What is mindfulness?

 Spending time in nature is a great way to practice mindfulness.
-Read our article about mindfulness in nature for some activities to try to combat feeling stressed or overwhelmed.
+For some ideas for activities to try to combat feeling stressed or overwhelmed, read our article about mindfulness in nature.

-If you or someone you’re close to needs help with their mental health, there’s lots of routes you can take.
-Our health insurance could provide the support needed to get back to their best.
+If you or someone you’re close to needs help with mental health, there are lots of routes available, from talking to someone to therapies like CBT (Cognitive Behavioural Therapy).
+Our health insurance could provide the support needed to get back to feeling at your best.

 We cover common conditions like anxiety, depression and OCD.
-All you need is a GP referral, and you could claim up to £2,000 each year.
+All you need is a GP referral, and you could claim up to £2,000 towards mental health treatment each year.
 This covers out-patient treatment or referral to a psychiatric therapist or specialist.
 All our health insurance customers have access to our Stress Counselling helpline too, where you can talk to trained counsellors at no extra cost.

 When it comes to mental health, we’ve got you covered.